JamesPC44/USC_LowerDivision_Fall2018/ColdWarCodeathon/README.md

 Luckily, ACM has been able to decipher their numbering system.
 Your job is to transcribe the data, and let us know the sum of how many soldiers were infected between (x,y) years. <br>

-The numbering schema is of additive nature.
-The values are indicated below:
+The numbering system works using string of letters, where the sum of the letters values indicates the strings value.

 C = 1 <br>
 O = 5 <br>